fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 The mock package is used to swap out pieces of the system to isolate bits of our code under test from the rest of the system.
 Mock objects are sometimes called test doubles, spies, fakes, or stubs.
-Between pytest’s own monkeypatch fixture (covered in Using monkeypatch, on page 88) and mock, you should have all the test double functionality you need.
+Between pytest’s own monkeypatch fixture (covered in Using monkeypatch and mock, you should have all the test double functionality you need.

 ```